pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-binning/comebin_version.md

 > <warning-title>Do not run COMEBin</warning-title>
 >
-> As said: Due to its implementation, it cannot operate reliably on small test datasets, and therefore we cannot include it in this tutorial.
+> As explained above, due to its implementation, it cannot operate reliably on small test datasets, and therefore, we cannot include it in this tutorial.
 Do not run it on the tutorial dataset — it will fail.
 >
 {: .warning}

-###  Bin contigs using COMEbin

 > <hands-on-title> Individual binning of short reads with COMEbin </hands-on-title>
 >